Proper fitting surgical masks ensure patient, provider safety

 |0

-This work, Proper fitting surgical masks ensure patient, provider safety [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Proper fitting surgical masks ensure patient, provider safety, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT